ubirch/ubirch-token-manager/README.md

 _tenantId_: it is the keycloak id of the logged in user.

-_purpose_: it is a description for the token
+_purpose_: it is a description for the token.
+Min characters are 6

 _targetIdentities_: it is a list of device ids that belong to the user.
 It supports a list of specific devices or the wildcard *.
 If it is meant as wildcard, the field should be sent as a string.